jaiswaladi2468/Git/Git.md

 `git stash` and `git stash pop` are valuable commands in Git when you need to temporarily save your changes, switch branches, and then reintegrate your changes.
 This allows you to maintain a clean and organized development workflow while still preserving your work in progress.

-# Git Revert and Git Reset: Explained with Examples, Diagrams, and Commands
+# Git Revert and Git Reset: Explained with Examples

 **Git Revert:**
 `git revert` is used to create a new commit that undoes the changes introduced by a previous commit.
 It's a safe way to undo changes while preserving the commit history.